LafeLabs/PostCapitalistIndustry/capitalism.md

 But if free energy is energy that can be useful but is not derived from mining and labor, then free energy can and does exist.
 Energy not spent on air conditioning when you build under a shade tree is free energy.
 Energy from the sun that warms through your front window is free energy.
 And the electrical energy stored in salvaged rebuildable capacitors from salvaged rebuildable robots storing ambient energy is free.

 Capitalist logic always looks for ways to show that things are not really free, because capitalism is based on the ideas that value comes from labor and mined minerals.
-If we approach industrial development from an anarchist perspective, however, we seek to build technology which is truly free, where no mineral extradction is implied in its construction.
+If we approach industrial development from an anarchist perspective, however, we seek to build technology which is truly free, where no mineral extraction is implied in its construction.

-A technlogy is free when it gives more than it takes.
+A technology is free when it gives more than it takes.
 For instance a robot might require a few hours of service from human labor once a year.
 But if it does the equivalent of even just a few hundred hours of human labor it has a net negative cost in labor-value.
 In terms of minerals if it is built from minerals that were polluting the world around us, the mineral cost is negative: as opposed to subtracting value from the land as mining does it adds value to the land.
 And finally the energy of the technology must be free in the sense that it absorbs from something unwanted elsewhere.

 Ultimately what is being built here is a form of artificial life.
 Life takes only what can be given from somewhere else.
 Our technology exists in a world where humanity is God.
 This all goes back to the notion that the structure of our technology is based on the monotheism of its initial architects.
-We have built a technilogical world where Man is God and only God is above Man(to use biblical sounding gibberish).
+We have built a technological world where Man is God and only God is above Man(to use biblical sounding gibberish).

 But this technology will be alive, will exist as animals and plants do, without a God.
-This means that while it needs humanity to help it survive at all stages and can easily be controlled by humanity it will exist on its own and can funtion to a large extent on its own, following it's hardware-progammed logic to find what it needs in the environment to keep living and carying out its mission.
+This means that while it needs humanity to help it survive at all stages and can easily be controlled by humanity it will exist on its own and can funtion to a large extent on its own, following it's hardware-progammed logic to find what it needs in the environment to keep living and carrying out its mission.